Sign of the Pagan: Plot

 During the fifth century, the Roman Empire is divided into two parts: the West, with its capital in Rome, run by Emperor Valentinian III, and the East, with its capital in Constantinople, run by Emperor Theodosius.
 The Empire is under attack by the Huns under Attila.
-Roman soldier Marcian is carrying a message from Valentinian warning Theodosius against the Huns, when he is captured by Attila.
+Roman soldier Marcian is carrying a message from Valentinian warning Theodosius of the Huns, when he is captured by Attila.
 Attila is impressed by Marcian's honesty and courage.
 He carves out the arrow that has been shot into his leg, causing Marcian to pass out.
 Over the next few days, Attila keeps Marcian hostage in the hopes of learning more about the Romans' plans.
-The Huns capture a local king's family and Attila orders them killed, except for the daughter, Ilduco, whom he takes as his wife.
+The Huns capture a local king's family and Attila orders them killed, except for the daughter, Ildico, whom he takes as his wife.
 Later, when Attila's daughter, Kubra, shows off her father's prize stallion, Marcian steals it and flees to Constantinople.

 In Constantinople, Marcian is befriended by General Paulinus, who confides that Theodosius is planning to join forces with the Huns against Valentinian.
 This is confirmed when Marcian brings his emperor's message to Theodosius, who throws him out.
 Theodosius' sister, Princess Pulcheria, calls Marcian to her chambers.
 She admits that she loves Rome, but is kept prisoner within the palace walls.
 She names Marcian the captain of her guard, asking him to protect her from Theodosius' mutiny.
 That night, Theodosius holds a feast to welcome the Hun leaders.
-Although Attila has not been invited, he arrives to command the allegiance of all other Barbarians, and easily defeats the strongest man in Constantinople.
+Although Attila has not been invited, he arrives to command the allegiance of all other barbarians, and easily defeats the strongest man in Constantinople.
 Frightened, Theodosius offers him furs and jewels, but Attila demands only that Marcian teach the Huns how to use Roman weapons.
 Although Kubra is the first to practice with the weapons, Marcian deposits her in the harem bathing pool.

 Later, Pulcheria sends for Attila.
 She asks him to release Marcian from his duties, but Attila kisses her roughly and then leaves to meet Theodosius, who agrees to pay each month in return for Attila's promise not to attack.
 Later, Marcian also approaches the Hun, warning him that because Rome is Christian, it will never fall.
 Attila merely laughs at him, but when Kubra visits the church the next day, she is awed by the portrait of Mary and longs for the peace she feels there.
 She tries to refuse to leave, but Attila forces her to accompany the Huns out of the city.
-The next night, Attila gathers the Barbarian leaders and announces that they will attack Rome immediately.
+The next night, Attila gathers the barbarian leaders and announces that they will attack Rome immediately.
 As soon as his soothsayer announces that the signs are positive, a bolt of lightning strikes a tree that falls on him.
 Although this concerns the Huns, Attila names it a good omen.
 Soon after, his men bring two captured monks to him, and Attila, who does not dare anger the Christian God, orders the soldiers killed.
 The monks then beg him not to kill the soldiers, baffling Attila.